stfbk/stfbk.github.io/_complementary/IOTSECFOR2021.md

 To improve the security awareness in MQTT-based deployments, we integrate the attacks and mitigations in [MQTTSA](https://github.com/stfbk/mqttsa), a tool that detects MQTT (mis)configurations and provides security-oriented recommendations and configuration snippets.

-Finally, we identified the settings in the MQTT brokers that would preventing or support (if misconfigured) a DoS.
+Finally, we identified the settings in the MQTT brokers under test that would preventing or support (if misconfigured) a DoS attack.

+### Settings associated with Denial of Service attacks in Mosquitto, VerneMQ and EMQ x

-### Eclipse Mosquitto settings
+#### Eclipse Mosquitto

 Settings to limit message size: